uio-bmi/immuneML/docs/source/galaxy/galaxy_train_ml_models.rst

 To train ML models in immuneML, the :ref:`TrainMLModel` instruction should be used.
 One or more :ref:`ML methods` and :ref:`Encodings` must be used, and in addition it is possible to include :ref:`Preprocessings` in the hyperparameter optimization. :ref:`Reports` may be specified to export plots and statistics in order to gain more insight into the dataset or the process of training ML models.
-Constructing a YAML for training ML models is described in more detail in the tutorial :ref:`How to train and assess a receptor/repertoire-level ML classifier`.
+Constructing a YAML for training ML models is described in more detail in the tutorial :ref:`How to train and assess a receptor or repertoire-level ML classifier`.

 When writing an analysis specification for Galaxy, it can be assumed that all selected files are present in the current working directory.
 A path to an additional file thus consists only of the filename.
 Note that in Galaxy, it is only possible to train ML models for one label at a time.